pagkly/Zed/Investopedia3/Over-Limit Fee.md

 Over-Limit Fee
 ## What Is an Over-Limit Fee?

-An over-limit fee is a penalty charged by [credit card](https://www.investopedia.com/articles/personal-finance/080916/how-credit-card-companies-make-money.asp) companies when cardholders’ purchases exceed their credit limit.
+An over-limit fee is a penalty charged by [[credit card]](https://www.investopedia.com/articles/personal-finance/080916/how-credit-card-companies-make-money.asp) companies when cardholders’ purchases exceed their credit limit.
 Previously, credit card companies would decline the transaction if the consumer made a purchase over their limit; however, credit card companies moved to a practice of allowing the transaction to go through but charging a fee.
-This practice has stopped since the passing of the [Credit Card Accountability, Responsibility, and Disclosure (CARD) Act](https://www.investopedia.com/terms/c/credit-card-accountability-responsibility-and-disclosure-act-of-2009.asp) in 2009.1
+This practice has stopped since the passing of the [[Credit Card Accountability, Responsibility, and Disclosure (CARD) Act]](https://www.investopedia.com/terms/c/credit-card-accountability-responsibility-and-disclosure-act-of-2009.asp) in 2009.1

 ## How an Over-Limit Fee Works

-Over-limit fees are one of the ways that credit card companies seek to [manage their risks](https://www.investopedia.com/terms/r/riskmanagement.asp).
-Since credit cards are an [unsecured form of debt](https://www.investopedia.com/terms/u/unsecureddebt.asp), credit card companies do not have recourse to any [collateral](https://www.investopedia.com/terms/c/collateral.asp) if the cardholder [defaults](https://www.investopedia.com/terms/d/default2.asp).
+Over-limit fees are one of the ways that credit card companies seek to [[manage their risks]](https://www.investopedia.com/terms/r/riskmanagement.asp).
+Since credit cards are an [[unsecured form of debt]](https://www.investopedia.com/terms/u/unsecureddebt.asp), credit card companies do not have recourse to any [[collateral]](https://www.investopedia.com/terms/c/collateral.asp) if the cardholder [[defaults]](https://www.investopedia.com/terms/d/default2.asp).

 For this reason, credit card companies seek to discourage customers from engaging in financially risky behaviors such as spending more than their prescribed credit limit.
 By charging an over-limit fee in response to such transactions, credit card companies can disincentivize this behavior while also generating additional revenues.

 In the past, many credit card companies would automatically enroll customers into programs whereby they could exceed their credit limits and trigger an over-limit fee.
-However, the passage of the CARD Act in 2009 added new [regulations](https://www.investopedia.com/articles/economics/11/government-regulations.asp) to this process.
+However, the passage of the CARD Act in 2009 added new [[regulations]](https://www.investopedia.com/articles/economics/11/government-regulations.asp) to this process.
 Today, customers are unable to exceed their credit limits unless they manually opt-in to do so.1

 Paying off your entire credit card balance every month is the most cost-effective strategy that avoids not only over-limit fees but also high interest rate charges.

-In other words, credit card customers can choose to subject themselves to potential over-limit fees in exchange for the right to exceed their [credit limits](https://www.investopedia.com/terms/c/credit_limit.asp).
+In other words, credit card customers can choose to subject themselves to potential over-limit fees in exchange for the right to exceed their [[credit limits]](https://www.investopedia.com/terms/c/credit_limit.asp).
 At the same time, however, the CARD Act also imposed limits on the size of the over-limit fees themselves.
 Today, credit card companies are restricted from charging fees greater than the amount by which the customer exceeded their credit limit.
 For example, if a customer exceeds their credit limit by $50, then $50 would be the maximum over-limit fee permitted by law.

 ### Key Takeaways